-6.1.7 Cryptographic Support
+6.1.8 Cryptographic Support

-- 184 FCS\COP.1 Cryptographic operation requires a cryptographic operation to be performed in accordance with a specified algorithm and with a cryptographic key of specified sizes.
-The specified algorithm and cryptographic key sizes can be based on an assigned standard. - 185 The following additional specific security functionality is implemented in the TOE: - Triple Data Encryption Standard (TDES) - Advanced Encryption Standard (AES) - Rivest-Shamir-Adleman (RSA) public key asymmetric cryptography, with key size 1280-bit up to 2048-bit with a granularity of 2 bits (optional) - Elliptic Curve Cryptography (ECC) (optional)
+- 193 FCS\COP.1 Cryptographic operation requires a cryptographic operation to be performed in accordance with a specified algorithm and with a cryptographic key of specified sizes.
+The specified algorithm and cryptographic key sizes can be based on an assigned standard. - 194 The following additional specific security functionality is implemented in the TOE: - Triple Data Encryption Standard (3DES) - Advanced Encryption Standard (AES) - Rivest-Shamir-Adleman (RSA) public key asymmetric cryptography(optional) - Elliptic Curve Cryptography (ECC) (optional)

-6.1.8 Triple-DES Operation
+6.1.9 Triple-DES Operation

-186 The Triple DES (TDES) operation of the TOE shall meet the requirement "Cryptographic operation (FCS\COP.1)" as specified below.
+195 The Triple DES (TDES) operation of the TOE shall meet the requirement "Cryptographic operation (FCS\COP.1)" as specified below.

-6.1.9 AES Operation
+6.1.10 AES Operation

-187 The AES operation of the TOE shall meet the requirement "Cryptographic operation (FCS\COP.1)" as specified below.
+196 The AES operation of the TOE shall meet the requirement "Cryptographic operation (FCS\COP.1)" as specified below.